juxt/astro-website/src/pages/blog/json-in-clojure.md

-Cheshire, like many JSON libraries running on the JVM, relies on [Jackson](https://github.com/FasterXML/jackson) to encode and parse JSON and, since Jackson is a mature and highly-optimised JSON library, this puts Cheshire in good stead.
+Cheshire, like many JSON libraries running on the JVM, relies on [Jackson](https://github.com/FasterXML/jackson) to encode and parse JSON and, since Jackson is a mature and highly-optimized JSON library, this puts Cheshire in good stead.
 Cheshire is something of a swiss-army knife, with support for custom encoders and decoders, pretty printing options, additional binary formats like Smile and CBOR, and support for